Nolte: Donald Trump Won the First Debate

 The corrupt national media are not demanding the two remaining presidential debates be canceled because they believe the spectacle of all the norm-violating that occurred Tuesday night is bad for democracy.
 This is the same media out there encouraging riots, looting, arson, and assault.

-The corrupt national media are not demanding the two remaining presidential debates be canceled because they made children — LOL — cry.
+The corrupt national media are not demanding the two remaining presidential debates be canceled because this one made children — LOL — cry.

 No, the corrupt national media want the two remaining presidential debates canceled because they know Trump won and Biden lost.